rsync - Synchronize content of two buckets/directories

 If both the source and destination URL are cloud URLs from the same provider, gsutil copies data "in the cloud" (i.e., without downloading to and uploading from the machine where you run gsutil).
 In addition to the performance and cost advantages of doing this, copying in the cloud preserves metadata (like Content-Type and Cache-Control).
 In contrast, when you download data from the cloud it ends up in a file, which has no associated metadata, other than file modification time (mtime).
 Thus, unless you have some way to hold on to or re-create that metadata, synchronizing a bucket to a directory in the local file system will not retain the metadata other than mtime.

 Note that by default, the gsutil rsync command does not copy the ACLs of objects being synchronized and instead will use the default bucket ACL (see gsutil help defacl).
-You can override this behavior with the -p option (see OPTIONS below).
+You can override this behavior with the -p option.
+See the Options section to learn how.

 Causes ACLs to be preserved when objects are copied.
 Note that rsync will decide whether or not to perform a copy based only on object size and modification time, not current ACL state.
 Thus, if the source and destination differ in size or modification time and you run gsutil rsync -p, the file will be copied and ACL preserved.
 However, if the source and destination don't differ in size or checksum but have different ACLs, running gsutil rsync -p will have no effect.